dhutapratama/docs/sail.md

 <a name="executing-artisan-commands"></a>
 ### Executing Artisan Commands

-Laravel Artisan commands may be executed using the `artisan` command:
+Lets Artisan commands may be executed using the `artisan` command:

 ```shell
 sail artisan queue:work